Cost of LPN Programs & Schools

 LPN Program Tuition

 The largest portion of your LPN program cost is tuition.
 This can vary widely depending on state and locality.
-The term tuition most often refers to the cost of classroom education given by a program.
-This often does not include various costs which are necessary for completion of a program such as books or clinical fees.
-The average cost of tuition for LPN programs is about $12,000 to $15,000 nationally.
+Tuition most often refers to the cost of classroom education a program gives.
+This often does not include various costs necessary to complete a program, such as books or clinical fees.
+The average cost of tuition for LPN programs is about $12,000 to $15,000+ nationally.
 Prices range from $4,000 or $5,000 for some programs and upwards of $30,000 for others.
 This can be daunting and seem like simply too much money to pay out of pocket.
-Luckily there is financial aid available.
-See our guide to pay for LPN school.
+Luckily, there is financial aid available.
+See our guide to paying for LPN school.
 How much does LPN school cost?
 Keep reading...

 Books and stethoscope against the gradient backgroundMonetary Costs of LPN School and How to Save

-Paying for nursing school can be confusing or even overwhelming.
+Paying for nursing school can be confusing and even overwhelming.
 One thing that compounds this problem is the loose definition of “tuition.”
-As previously mentioned, this often only applies to the price of classroom time or actual education given.
+As previously mentioned, this often only applies to the price of classroom time or actual education provided.
 Some LPN programs combine all costs into one figure (tuition, books, fees, etc).
 However, for most practical nursing programs, this is not the case.
-In addition to tuition the student is often responsible for other various fees and costs.
-Here are some of the most common expenses associated with LPN school (besides tuition).
+In addition to tuition, the student is often responsible for other mandatory fees and costs.
+Here are some of the most common expenses associated with LPN school (besides tuition):

-• Books - A necessity for any educational program, LPN programs are no exception.
-Depending on individual program requirements and course load, books can cost from several hundred dollars to over $1000.
+• Books - A necessity for any educational program, and LPN programs are no exception.
+Depending on individual program requirements and course load, books can cost several hundred dollars to over $1,000.
 One tip for saving money is to shop around for textbooks and other required materials.
-Vocational schools and universities often have their own bookstores, but items sold there can be on the more expensive side.
+Vocational schools and universities often have their own bookstores, but items sold there can be more expensive.
 Be sure to check out some alternatives for buying books, such as Amazon or eBay.
 Another interesting idea for saving money on textbooks is chegg.com.
 This service offers textbook rentals and electronic downloads of books.
-For those planning to resell books after finishing school, this can be an efficient option.
+This can be an efficient option for those planning to resell books after finishing school.
 There are two important things to ensure while shopping around for textbooks: 1) make sure the ISBN matches! (this number is different for each book) 2) be sure to buy the correct edition!
 Changes in a textbook can vary greatly depending on edition number; even page numbers change.

 • Stethoscope - This is an inevitable cost for all LPN students, and especially licensed nurses.
 They facilitate correct assessment of patients and can lead to valuable information.
 Because a stethoscope is such a valuable tool, put some thought into buying one.
 Stethoscopes can be bought as cheaply as $20 or as pricey as hundreds of dollars.
-This is one instance in which you get what you pay for, literally.
+This is one instance in which you literally get what you pay for.
 Cheap stethoscopes are in no way equal to their nicer counterparts.
 Cheap stethoscopes make proper assessment of patients hard, especially for beginners’ ears.
-They do not carry sounds as effectively or as loudly and can lead to missed observations.
-Use a cheap stethoscope then a nice one, the difference will be immediately clear.
-For one particularly good brand of stethoscope check out Littmann® Stethoscopes.
-“Good” stethoscopes can be bought in-store or online for around $75; “great” ones for about $150+.
+They do not carry sounds as effectively or as loudly, which can lead to missed observations.
+Use a cheap stethoscope and then a nice one - the difference will be clear.
+For one particularly good brand of stethoscope, check out Littmann® Stethoscopes.
+“Good” stethoscopes can be bought in-store or online for around $100; “great” ones for about $150+.
 Stethoscopes come in a variety of colors and styles.
 They can even be engraved with a nurse's name or a message.
-We recommend getting a Stethosnap to create a proper hold for your instrument on your uniform.

 • NCLEX-PN Testing - The NCLEX exam must be taken by all LPN program graduates to obtain licensure.
 The cost is around $200 and is often not covered by the LPN school.
 In addition to paying for the actual exam, it is a good idea to prepare adequately!
 Review books or courses can be purchased and often help students pass the first time.
 Repeat examinations must be paid for at the full fee, which can get expensive.
 Refer to our handy NCLEX-PN process guide for further information.